The Basic Act on Cybersecurity is the fundamental law on cybersecurity.

-The Cybersecurity Policy for Critical Infrastructure Protection (25 July 2018) issued by the Cybersecurity Strategy Headquarters of the Cabinet defines the following 14 sectors as critical information infrastructure:
+The Cybersecurity Policy for Critical Infrastructure Protection (4th Edition) defines the following 14 sectors as critical information infrastructure:

 The aforementioned cybersecurity policy also encourages critical information infrastructure operators to:

-The fourth action plan on information security of critical infrastructure published by the Cybersecurity Strategies Headquarters of the Cabinet provides for the reporting obligations of critical information infrastructure operators in the following instances:
+The Cybersecurity Policy for Critical Infrastructure Protection (4th Edition) provides for the reporting obligations of critical information infrastructure operators in the following instances:

 The relevant incident and other useful information may be shared with other critical information infrastructure operators.

 In addition, governmental authorities that have specific jurisdiction over some of the 14 critical information infrastructure sectors have issued specific guidelines described below concerning cybersecurity.

 The FSA issued the Comprehensive Guidelines for the Supervision of Major Banks which include detailed cybersecurity obligations.
 The Comprehensive Guidelines recognise the prevention of cybersecurity incidents and prompt recovery as significant management issues, and assert the necessity for certain major measures such as the appointment of a CSIRT, implementation of multi-layered defences for cybersecurity incidents, and conducting continuous evaluations for cybersecurity risks.

 For the healthcare industry, please refer to 5.4 Security Requirements for Medical Devices.